Ghrafkly/ANZ_Project/README.md

 # ANZ Project
 This project is a simple REST API for a bank accounts, and transactions.
-You can find sample API requests in the [Postman collection](postman/ANZ&#32;Project&#32;API&#32;requests.postman_collection.json).
+You can find and download sample API requests in the [Postman collection](postman/ANZ&#32;Project&#32;API&#32;requests.postman_collection.json).